sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 physical space.

-In situations where an individual community member acts unilaterally, they must inform the sktime community council via info@sktime.org as soon as possible, and report their actions for review within 24 hours.
+In situations where an individual community member acts unilaterally, they must inform the sktime Community Council and Code of Conduct Committee via info@sktime.org as soon as possible, and report their actions for review within 24 hours.

 4.3 Code of Conduct Investigation Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~